To receive a TEACH Grant

 - Complete the TEACH Grant Exit Counseling within 30 days of graduating.

-- Serve as a full-time teacher in a low-income school, as a highly-qualified teacher, and in a high-need field for at least 4 years within 8 calendar years of leaving the program for which you received the TEACH Grant.
+- Serve as a full-time teacher in a low-income school, as a highly qualified teacher, and in a high-need field for at least 4 years within 8 calendar years of leaving the program for which you received the Federal TEACH Grant.
 For a listing of schools and teaching fields that qualify, visit the Nationwide List for the state in which you intend to teach.

 - Upon completion of each year of teaching service, submit documentation of the service in the form of a certification by a chief administrative officer of the school.